Cosmological Constraints from Combining Photometric Galaxy Surveys and Gravitational Wave Observatories: Results

 Given the relatively small number of GW events to date, the bias for the host galaxies of GW sources is not yet well understood.
 While the parameterization for $b_{\rm GW}$ adopted in our analysis above is reasonable, it is important to test the impact on our results of a change in the galaxy bias values for the GW sources.
 We consider two alternative GW galaxy bias models to the fiducial model of Eqn.~\ref{eq:GW_bias}:

-These alternatives represent 1) a bias model with the same shape as the fiducial bias model but shifted to a higher value as a conservative upper limit, and 2) a model with a constant (redshift-independent) bias approximately equal to the average of the fidicial values.
-For model $b_{\rm GW1}$, the bias of GW sources is very large, leading to a higher clustering amplitude and tighter constraints on $\Lambda$CDM parameters from the combination of LSST and GW compared to the fiducial case.
-Moreover, in this case, the amplitude of the scale-dependent bias due to $\fnl$ is larger (see Eqn.~\ref{eqn:b_fnl}), leading to significantly stronger constraints on $\fnl$ than for the fiducial case--for example, in going from the fiducial $b_{\rm GW}$ to $b_{\rm GW1}$, $\sigma(\fnl)$ improves from $8.46$ to $1.56$.
+These alternatives represent 1) a bias model with the same shape as the fiducial bias model but shifted to a much higher value to serve as a conservative upper limit, and 2) a model with a constant (redshift-independent) bias approximately equal to the average of the fiducial values.
+We have intentionally made extreme choices for the two alternative bias models in order to cover a broad range of possibilities for the true GW bias--redshift relation in our Universe (which is currently unknown).

+For model $b_{\rm GW1}$, the higher bias leads to a higher clustering amplitude and therefore tighter constraints on $\Lambda$CDM parameters from the combination of LSST and GW, when compared to the fiducial case.
+Moreover, in this case, the amplitude of the scale-dependent bias due to $\fnl$ is larger (as expected, see Eqn.~\ref{eqn:b_fnl}), leading to significantly stronger constraints on $\fnl$ as well --for example, in going from the fiducial $b_{\rm GW}$ to $b_{\rm GW1}$, $\sigma(\fnl)$ improves from $8.46$ to $1.56$.
 These results are shown in Table~\ref{tab:verification_table}, columns 5 and 6.

+Table~\ref{tab:verification_table} also shows the constraints after removing the redshift dependence in the GW bias.
+Following Equation \eqref{eq:GW_bias}, the fiducial bias value in each bin is now set to the average value over all bins.
+This changes the constraints by less than $10\%$, and highlights the relative insensitivity of our results to choices in the redshift evolution of the fiducial bias values.
+Note that this insensitivity is expected, as the bias values in each redshift bin are still a free paramenter in our model and is varied jointly with cosmology.
+Thus our constraints will not be that sensitive to reasonable variations in the fiducial GW bias values --- which only determine the point around which derivatives are estimated --- as is verified in Table~\ref{tab:verification_table}.